 Compost tea (a mixture of recycled organic matter soaked in water), hydroponic living basil, and organic certification are terms that, at first glance, may not have much of a connection to military veterans.
 Colin Archipley, a decorated Marine sergeant, and his wife Karen however saw the combination as a win-win when they founded the Veterans Sustainable Agriculture Training (VSAT) program outside San Diego, California.
 Read more »

-This is the second installment of the Organic 101 series that explores different aspects of the USDA organic regulations.
+This is the fifth installment of the Organic 101 series that explores different aspects of the USDA organic regulations.

 Through defined farming practices, organic principles promote ecological balance, foster the cycling of resources, and conserve biodiversity.
 To understand what that means when it comes to the label on your food, those principles require some more explanation.

 Let’s take a closer look at a snapshot of sustainable food production, using the lifecycle of organic cheddar to get a fuller picture.
 Read more »